Eventually and asymptotically positive semigroups on Banach lattices: Applications of asymptotic positivity

+\begin{example} Consider the example of Bose condensation from Theorem~\ref{thm:bose-condensation}, but without the assumption that $q$ be real valued.
+The generator $-A$ is no longer real, but from Theorem~\ref{th:hilbert-asymptotic} we still conclude that the corresponding semigroup is uniformly asymptotically positive. \end{example}

-Consider a directed graph with $n$ edges $e_k$ of length $l_k$, $k=1,\ldots,n$, and suppose that we are given a mass distribution on every edge.
+\paragraph*{A network flow with non-positive mass diversion} Consider a directed graph with $n$ edges $e_k$ of length $l_k$, $k=1,\ldots,n$, and suppose that we are given a mass distribution on every edge.
 Further, assume that a transport process shifts the mass along the edges with a given velocity.
 Whenever some mass arrives at a vertex, it is diverted to the outgoing edges of this vertex according to some pre-defined weights.
 Such a transport process is often called a \emph{network flow} and it can be described by means of a $C_0$-semigroup on the space $\bigoplus_{k=1}^n L^1([0,l_k])$.

 During the last decade a deep and extensive theory of network flow semigroups has been developed which deals, among other topics, with the long time behaviour of the flow and relates it to properties of the underlying graph; see e.g.~\cite{Kramar2005, Dorn2009, Dorn2010}.
 However, it seems that so far only positive weights for the mass diversion in the vertices have been considered.
 In this section we want to demonstrate by means of an example that it is possible to consider non-positive mass diversion and that in such a situation asymptotic positivity can occur.
 It is however not our intention to develop a general theory here.